LinusBorg/portal-vue/docs/guide/advanced.md

 Transitions for Targets underwent a redesign in PortalVue `3.0`.
 The new syntax is admittedly a bit more verbose and has a hack-ish feel to it, but it's a valid use of Vue's v-slot syntax and was necessary to get rid of some nasty edge cases with target Transitions that we had in PortalVue `2.*`.

-Basically, you pass a transisiton to a slot named `wrapper` and get an array called `nodes` from its slot props.
+Basically, you pass a transition to a slot named `wrapper` and get an array called `nodes` from its slot props.

 You can the use Vue'S `<component :is="">` to turn those into the content of the transition.